phoenixvc/PhoenixVC-Website/docs/FAQ.md

 ## Q3: What are the supported regions for deploying Azure Static Web Apps?

-**A:** As of the latest information, Azure Static Web Apps support the following regions:
+**A:** The managed backend for Azure Static Web Apps is supported in the following regions:
 - **westus2**
 - **centralus**
 - **eastus2**